 Tokujo 特上 (3,500 yen) Matsu plus extra crab and sea urchin.
 And extra salmon roe.

 And more extra salmon roe (300 yen) and extra sea urchin (500 yen)

 I ordered Zeitakudon Matsu (ぜいたく丼 松, 1980 yen) this time.
 At first, sliced tuna was served.
 They recommend we’d better leave two slices for chazuke.
 Of course, it’s OK to eat everything before served sashimi bowl.

 This is Zeitakudon Matsu (ぜいたく丼 松).
 Such a mountain of mixed tuna, nakaochi, flying fish roe and so forth is on the rice.
 And salmon roe is brilliantly put on it.
 There’s no complains about its name “Zeitakudon”.
 (Zeitaku (贅沢) means gorgeous and luxury).
 This is photogenic sashimi bowl !

 Way of delicious eating.
 I’m afraid it’s Japanese words only.

 They serve yolk soy sauce.
 So, I put it on the sashimi bowl before eating.

 From the horizon.
 It’s mountain.
 Tuna was fresh and springy texture of flying fish roe was fun.
 And more, salmon roe was delicious !
 But everything except salmon roe was mixed altogether.
 So, we can’t enjoy each tastes separately.

-After eating half of sashimi bowl.
-I said to the staff, “Please put soup stock into the bowl”.
+After eating half of sashimi bowl, I said to the staff, “Please put soup stock into the bowl”.
 The soup stock is made of red sea bream.
-If you need, they added rice, too (without charge).
+If you need, they added some rice, too (without charge).
 The flavor of red sea bream was mild and good.
 It went with salmon roe very well, so, I recommend you left much salmon roe until adding soup stock.